by Matt Slick

-So, whenever anyone says that homosexuality is normal, it becomes obvious that the standard of normality either doesn't exist or when they try to cite one, it works against them.
+So, whenever anyone says that homosexuality is normal, it becomes obvious that the standard of normality either doesn't exist or when they try to cite one that it works against them.
 Is homosexuality a normal practice?
 I certainly don't see how it could be.